 You can’t stop the waves, but you can learn to surf. —Jon Kabat-Zinn

-The course consists of an orientation, 8 weekly sessions, and a special practice day and offers a systematic method of cultivating mental clarity, well-being, and insight through accessible mind-body strategies.
+This MBSR course consists of 9 weekly sessions and a special retreat day, and offers a systematic method of cultivating mental clarity, well-being, and insight through accessible mind-body strategies.
 The primary components of the course include: